Framed Art or Wall Prints?

 Custom Framing Vs Mass Production

 When it comes to mass produced framing, the sky is the limit, for better or for worse.
-You can find an endless selection of pre-made external frames from matte black and high gloss white, to leopard skin fur styles that you can even purchase with a matching light switch cover, cutting board and burp cloth... you know, for those of you who still own spiked wrist bands and have this song in your top 10 playlist.
+You can find an endless selection of pre-made external frames from matte black and high gloss white, to leopard skin fur styles that you can even purchase with a matching light switch cover.
+You know, for those of you who still own spiked wrist bands and have this song in your top 10 playlist.

 Typically, the vast majority of these framing styles are smaller than 24" wide with only a handful of larger ones available up to 36".
 Anything larger than this becomes a custom job for your local framer.
-While the quality of the frames and quality of assembly is vastly improved at this point, the cost associated with finishing your fine art skyrockets.
-For example, a Roma Tabbachino Dark Ash frame that I charge just $1250 for to finish a 45" museum quality acrylic print as shown above ($3500 shipped) will easily cost you $3000 or more for the framing only at a local frame shop.
-Buying a similar piece is a local gallery will often cost you upwards of $10,000 or more.
+While the quality of the frames and assembly is vastly improved at this point, the cost associated with finishing your fine art skyrockets.
+For example, a Roma Tabbachino Dark Ash frame that I charge just $1250 for to finish a 45" as shown above ($3500 shipped) will easily cost you $3000 or more for the framing alone at a local frame shop.
+Buying a similar piece from a local art gallery will often cost you upwards of $10,000 or more.

 Close to a decade ago, I sold my very first framed 45" print.
 I was so excited to make this sale I didn't even bother to get a quote or look into the costs associated with custom framing.
 I closed the deal, accepted payment and drove down to my local frame shop with my new found riches burning a hole in my pocket, only to find out I was going to have to pay out of pocket just to finish the piece and I still had to pay to ship it!
 As an enthusiastic small business owner, I learned a valuable lesson that day, by actually paying someone to buy the first framed print I ever "sold".